-To increase the spacing turn the bolts counter clockwise using a Philips head screwdriver, being careful not to remove the bolts all the way out from the ribnut.
+To increase the spacing, turn the bolts counter clockwise using a Philips head screwdriver, being careful not to remove the bolts all the way out from the ribnut.

-Increasing the spacing between the baffle and the hood will create less resistance to the makeup air and thus more air will be returned in that particular segment.
+Increasing the spacing, between the baffle and the hood will create less resistance to the makeup air, thus more air will be returned in that particular segment.

-All Smart Aire hoods are equipped with one or more internal hood fans.
-The internal hood fans draw air in the hood make up air plenum.
-The internal hood fan(s) are preset at the factory to deliver approximately 7 cfm/ft to both the upper and lower air streams.
+All SmartAireTM hoods are equipped with one or more Internal Hood Fans.
+The Internal Hood Fan draws air into the hood make up air plenum.
+The Internal Hood Fan(s) are preset at the factory to deliver approximately 7 cfm/ft to both the upper and lower airstreams.
 In a large amount of installations having the baffles set with the same spacing will provide satisfactory results.
-In other installations it may be beneficial to have increase or decrease the volume of air being supplied to the air streams.
+In other installations it may be beneficial to have increase or decrease the volume of air being supplied to the airstreams.

-The Smart Aire hoods are equipped with a variable volume switch on each of the internal hood fans.
-To adjust the internal hood fan volume remove the stainless plug on the internal hood fan cover plate.
-Once the plug has been removed locate the fan variable volume switch adjustment knob.
-Using a flat head screwdriver turn the knob clockwise to increase and counter clockwise to decrease the volume of the internal hood fan.
+The SmartAireTM hoods are equipped with a variable volume switch on each of the internal hood fans.
+To adjust the Internal Hood Fan volume, remove the stainless plug on the internal hood fan cover plate.
+Once the plug has been removed, locate the fan variable volume switch adjustment knob.
+Using a flat head screwdriver turn the knob clockwise to increase and counter clockwise to decrease the volume of the Internal Hood Fan.

-The volume of air being supplied to the air streams can be determined by measuring the speed of the air moving through the internal hood fan supply air tunnel ram.
+The volume of air being supplied to the airstreams can be determined by measuring the speed of the air moving through the Internal Hood Fan supply air tunnel ram.
 To measure the airspeed in the tunnel ram, remove the tunnel ram cover plate.
 When the cover plate is removed there is access to the three tunnel ram measuring ports.
-Using an annometer insert the measuring device into each port and obtain and record the air speed in each of the three ports.
+Using an annometer, insert the measuring device into each port and obtain and record the air speed in each of the three ports.
 Determine an average of the three measurements.

-Note the maximum amount of air that can be supplied to the air stream is 25 cfm/ft.
+Note the maximum amount of air that can be supplied to the airstream is 25 cfm/ft.